observIQ/stanza/docs/types/severity.md

 | Alert       |       80      | `"alert"`                  |
 | Emergenccy  |       90      | `"emergency"`              |
 | Catastrophe |      100      | `"catastrophe"`            |

-Additionally, custom severity levels between 0 and 100 can easily be specified.

 ### How `severity` mapping works